AEC Regent III RT: Pre-war

 London Transport ordered 338 (later reduced to 150) chassis, which were in production when World War II broke out in September 1939.
 However, with the Fall of France in June 1940, delivery slowed progressively.
 The last of the batch, RT 151, did not reach London Transport until January 1942, six months after its predecessor, although all were built to full pre-war specification.
-These vehicles were lighter in weight than their postwar counterparts.
+These vehicles were lighter in weight than RT1 and their postwar counterparts, as the others had metal-framed bodies rather than composite wood/metal ones.

 The only other RT-type chassis constructed before the end of the war was destined for and went to Glasgow Corporation.
 Details of it are: AEC Regent IIIRT/Weymann H30/26R body (Fleet No. 723, Registration No. DGB371) It was originally intended to be an exhibit at the 1939 Commercial Motor Show, but this was cancelled, due to the outbreak of war.
 It differed from the pre-war London examples in having a body built by Weymann, the front blind area being very much in the Cowieson-body style, Glasgow Corporation's usual body builder at the time, although the cab area/radiator was very similar to the London vehicles.
 It was delivered in February 1940 and sold out of service, to a dealer, in 1956.